The Bankrate promise

 Use your debit card

 Using your debit card is another option for paying your taxes.
 The steps are the same as those for using a credit card.
-However, the processing fee for a debit card payment is a flat rate that can range anywhere from $2 to $3.95.
+However, the processing fee for a consumer debit card payment is a flat rate that can range anywhere from $2.20 to $2.50.
 A debit card payment is linked directly to your cash funds.
 You will need to make sure that you have the cash available for the payment if you are going with this option.

 Pay by Direct Pay

 Direct Pay allows you to send money directly from a savings or checking account.
 You don’t have to register to use direct pay and you can access it through the IRS website or IRS2Go app.
 In order to complete your payment, you will need the information from an old tax return from within the past six years to verify your identity.
 You can’t make more than two payments using Direct Pay in a 24-hour period.

 Using EFW is like creating a digital check to make a payment.
 It doesn’t require any enrollment and the IRS doesn’t charge you a fee to pay in this way.
 Before choosing this form of payment, you’ll want to check with your banking institution to see if it charges a fee on its end.
 In order to complete an EFW, you will need your bank account number, routing number and type of account.
 This option is only available if you file using tax preparation software or the services of a tax professional.

 Use the Electronic Federal Tax Payment System (EFTPS)

 EFTPS is a free service offered by the IRS for dealing with personal and business tax payments.
 It is available year-round, but you must enroll to use the service.
 To enroll, you’ll need to register a bank account and the address associated with your tax return.
 Once you enroll, you’ll get an ID number and password and can make payments at any time.